trampgeek/moodle-qtype_coderunner/README.md

 prototype fields and lose that inheritance.

-To reduce the UI confusion, customisable fields are subdivided into the basic ones (per-test-template, grader, result-table column sectors etc) and "advanced" ones.
+To reduce the UI confusion, customisable fields are subdivided into the basic ones (per-test-template, grader, result-table column selectors etc) and "advanced" ones.
 The latter include the language, sandbox, timeout, memory limit and the "make this question a prototype" feature.
 The combinator